-Being aware of what is at issue, being pragmatic and proactive but, above all, focusing on superior outcomes, this is how Clairfort acts in the property, construction, area development and infrastructure project markets.
+Being aware of what is at issue, being pragmatic and proactive but, above all, focusing on superior outcomes, this is how Clairfort and its lawyers act in the property, construction, area development and infrastructure project markets in the Netherlands.

 A unique combination of services provided by attorneys-at-law and project lawyers enables us to support our clients comprehensively.
 The construction and property lawyers of Clairfort possess state-of-the-art, in-depth expertise that is relevant to this domain.